-1. Trainer's Qualification and experience in the relevant sector (in years) Domain Trainer: a) ITI Instructors from Directorate General of Training (DGT) ecosystem who have preferably worked in the industry and have technical know-how about the operations of the modern listed tools in relevant trades b) Certified trainers from the NCVET recognized Awarding Bodies c) Working professionals from the industry or clusters who have good knowledge and experience about the working/ operations of the listed modern tools in the relevant trades Life Skills Trainer: a) ITI Instructors from Directorate General of Training (DGT) ecosystem b) Certified trainers from the recognized Awarding Bodies Mandatory Training of Trainers (ToT) of existing certified trainers on employability and entrepreneurship skills modules District-wise list of trainers/ Assessors is to be identified and made available 2.
-Assessor's Qualification and experience in relevant sector (in years) Assessor: a) Certified Assessors of the recognized Assessment Agencies b) Certified trainers may also get certified as an Assessor to conduct assessments in relevant trades (A Trainer can also act as an Assessor for different locations).
+1. Trainer's Qualification and experience in the relevant sector (in years) Domain Trainer: a) ITI Instructors from Directorate General of Training (DGT) ecosystem who have preferably worked in the industry and have technical know-how about the operations of the modern listed tools in relevant tradesb) Certified trainers from the NCVET recognized Awarding Bodiesc) Working professionals from the industry or clusters who have good knowledge and experience about the working/ operations of the listed modern tools in the relevant trades Life Skills Trainer: a) ITI Instructors from Directorate General of Training (DGT) ecosystemb) Certified trainers from the recognized Awarding Bodies Mandatory Training of Trainers (ToT) of existing certified trainers on employability and entrepreneurship skills modules District-wise list of trainers/ Assessors is to be identified and made available ---- --- --

+2. Assessor's Qualification and experience in relevant sector (in years) (Preference - Vishwakarma Trainer in relevant trades will be onboarded on assessments for becoming Certified Assessors / Certified Assessors in relevant trade.
+Certified assessor will also take the Life Skills Module assessment.)
+Assessor: a) Certified Assessors of the recognized Assessment Agencies b) Certified trainers may also get certified as an Assessor to conduct assessments in relevant trades (A Trainer can also act as an Assessor for a different location) ---- --- ---